Sahelanth/AbbreviationMaker/README.md

 # AbbreviationMaker
-Shiny app to make an abbreviation list from all the abbreviations in a document.
+Shiny app to make an abbreviation list from all the abbreviations in a document: https://sahelanth.shinyapps.io/Abbreviator/

 This saves time over going through manually and putting a list together yourself.